-Though it originates in spiritual practice, mindfulness has since been adopted and expanded upon by psychological research.
-In a 2018 meta-analysis of randomized controlled trials, mindfulness-based interventions were found to be effective across a range of disorders, especially depression, chronic pain, and addiction.
-It's about as effective as other evidence-based therapies, such as cognitive-behavioral therapy or antidepressant medication.
-(TODO: explore the literature on individual differences in therapy responsiveness-- who is better suited for mindfulness vs. CBT?)
+Mindfulness is a strategy for counteracting mind-wandering by consciously bringing our attention to the present.
+In a 2018 meta-analysis of randomized controlled trials, mindfulness-based interventions were found to be effective at reducing symptoms across a range of mental health problems, especially depression, chronic pain, and addiction.
+It's about as effective as other evidence-based therapies, like cognitive-behavioral therapy or antidepressant medication.

 - Goldberg, S. B., Tucker, R. P., Greene, P. A., Davidson, R. J., Wampold, B. E., Kearney, D. J. & Simpson, T. L. (2018).
 Mindfulness-based interventions for psychiatric disorders: A systematic review and meta-analysis Clinical psychology review.